hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/interviews/361_indias_mission.md

 "That is true.
 It is contrary to our principles to multiply organizations, since, in all conscience, there are enough of them.
 And when organizations are created they need individuals to look after them.
-Now, those who have made Sannyâsa — that is, renunciation of all worldly position, property, and name — whose aim is to seek spiritual knowledge, cannot undertake this work, which is, besides, in other hands."
+Now, those who have made Sannyāsa — that is, renunciation of all worldly position, property, and name — whose aim is to seek spiritual knowledge, cannot undertake this work, which is, besides, in other hands."